1ntentions/Intentionality/README.md

 # Intentionality
 Intentionality is a local budgeting website that allows its users to choose what percentage of their income to allocate to needs, savings, investments, and savings categories.
 The website utilizes a local database to store values such as budget category balances and budget allocation percentages.
+This website is meant to help adults maneuver with improved intentions toward their finances.

 ## To use
 -My "intentionality.sql" file includes a link on how to install and use phpMyAdmin to locally host a database.